mh-superbox/unifi-tools/README.md

 **Supported features:**

 * Turn on/off PoE for UniFi switch ports (Switch in Home Assistant)
-* Get the PoE states from UniFi switch ports (Binary sensor in Home Assistant)
+* Get the PoE modes from UniFi switch ports (Binary sensor in Home Assistant)

 ## Installation